UN Mission In Mali Officially Ends After 10 Years - UrduPoint

 The mission, known as MINUSMA, lowered the United Nations flag on its headquarters in the capital Bamako, its spokesperson Fatoumata Kaba told AFP.

-The symbolic ceremony marks the official end of the mission, she said, even though some of the elements of it are still there.
+The symbolic ceremony marks the official end of the mission, she said.

 A "liquidation phase" will take place after January 1, involving activities such as handing over remaining equipment to the authorities.